ipfs/kubo/docs/experimental-features.md

 ### State

-Every node accepts secio and TLS 1.3 connections, but prefers secio over TLS when dialing.
+Every go-ipfs node (>=0.4.21) accepts secio and TLS 1.3 connections but prefers secio over TLS when dialing.
+To prefer TLS when dialing, you'll have to enable this feature.

 ### How to enable